turretcss/turretcss/docs/mixins.md

 ## Font Smoothing

-Set the font smoothing properties for browsers that support font-smoothing, by default Turret sets `--font-smoothing-antialiased` on the `<html>` root tag, this can be overwritten with the `--font-smoothing-auto` mixin.
+Set the font smoothing properties for browsers that support font-smoothing, by default turretcss sets `--font-smoothing-antialiased` on the `<html>` root tag, this can be overwritten with the `--font-smoothing-auto` mixin.

 ```scss
 @apply --font-smoothing-antialiased;